Trails & Open Space

 Southeast Clarke Park

-In addition to the paved walking path, Southeast Clarke Park offers a short nature trail that connects the Lexington Road and White Davis sides of the park.
-There are a number of other social trails through the woods as well.
+In addition to the paved walking path, Southeast Clarke Park offers a short 1.5 mile nature trail that connects the Lexington Road and Whit Davis sides of the park.

 Trail Creek Park Trails